mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 The extent of this post is generally targeting the whole ORM families running in various technology stacks.
 But I will limit the explanation to only .NET (`C#` or `VB`) and will write the samples in `C#`.

 I am the author of [RepoDb](http://repodb.net/) and most samples could be specifics to this ORM, but again, the rationale of this post is beyond the technology stacks and libraries you preferred to work with.
-Think of all the samples as a code for your favorite ORM (ie: `Entity Framework`, `NHibernate`, `LLBLGen` or `Dapper`).
+Think of all the samples as a code for your favorite ORM (i.e.: `Entity Framework`, `NHibernate`, `LLBLGen` or `Dapper`).

 After reading this article, you may realize some technicalities you will consider when writing a raw implementations.
 In that point in time, you can certainly beat the ORM in all cases.
-But until to the fact that you are not writing the perfect code (or putting extra time and effort into it), then using the raw implementation could not ever beat the ORM in all cases (ie: `Performance`, `Efficiency`, `Maintainability` and `Simplicity`).
+But until to the fact that you are not writing the perfect code (or putting extra time and effort into it), then using the raw implementation could not ever beat the ORM in all cases (i.e.: `Performance`, `Efficiency`, `Maintainability` and `Simplicity`).

 > The content written is based on the actual experiences when developing an ORM, and also, a collective information provided by different authors of different ORMs.